ExpediaDotCom/haystack/haystack-commons/README.md

 ```
 public static final String SUBSYSTEM = "subsystemName"; // e.g. "pipes" or "trends"
 ```
+`SUBSYSTEM` never should not contain spaces or periods; if it does, each will be changed to a hyphen.
 ##### Class
 Creating a Servo object also requires a "class" String, which is often the Java class or Scala object containing the
 object: